- February 28, 2019 at 6:45 pm #8010etilleyKeymaster

 Our misunderstanding of the term “socialism” is far too prevalent.
 This is an important discussion because countries with little understanding of Social Contract, and with weak Social Contracts as well, are suffering a very real economic impact globally today.

 This question above (“Is there ever going to be socialism in America?”) is one of the dozens of similar questions asked on Quora.com every week.
 If you haven’t spent some time at Quora, it’s a frustrating place to visit once you’ve spent time conducting economic research.
-The incredibly low-level understanding of our monetary system – by the voters that support it and also by academics, is brutal.
+The incredibly low-level understanding of our monetary system – by the voters that support it – and also by many academics, is truly brutal.

 Consider for a moment that “Socialism is ownership of production by the state” – and that it means nothing else.
 I’ll explain why this must be true below.

 FDR (Franklin Delano Roosevelt, President of the United States from 1933 to 1945) built the American Dream – and largest economy ever; and he did it in our last mature capitalism – in a time very like today during the Great Depression of the 1930s.
 President Roosevelt’s Second Bill of Rights (1944) asked America to create a strong Social Contract within the Constitution – as it absolutely needs to be in any large democracy.